The Seven Keys to SPIRITUAL GROWTH

 While Paul was confident that the Lord would carry on to completion the good work He started in the believers at Philippi, it would only happen if they were attentive to adding the seven virtues to their faith.
 Do you want to be productive in your Christian walk and go on to maturity, to completion?
 Of course you do.
 Then diligently add these qualities to your faith on a regular basis!

-This teaching was edited from Dirk’s 2015 book The Four Stages of Spiritual Warfare:
+This teaching was edited from Dirk’s book The Four Stages of Spiritual Growth:

 comments powered by Disqus